San Francisco Bay Oakland International Airport’s Terminal 2 Awarded Prestigious LEED® Green Building Silver Certification

 According to Port of Oakland Executive Director Omar Benjamin, “The Port of Oakland’s environmental leadership is exemplified through this prestigious award.
 Our investment in state-of-the-art green building practices will result in long-term savings of energy, water, and operating costs that will continue throughout the life of Terminal 2.
 Additionally, our community is benefitting as we are reducing the airport’s operational impact on the environment.”

 “Achieving LEED Silver Certification was not an easy process, as it took many years of planning and follow-up by a team of Port employees, tenants and partners.
-The fact that San Francisco Bay Oakland International Airport has the first passenger terminal to receive the Silver level of recognition is a testament to this,” said the Port’s Acting Director of Aviation Deborah Ale Flint.
+The fact that OAK has the first passenger terminal to receive the Silver level of recognition is a testament to this,” said the Port’s Acting Director of Aviation Deborah Ale Flint.
 “It takes a minimum of 33 credits to achieve LEED Silver Certification, and we earned every one of these through a committed team of people who were intentionally focused and driven by their motivation to protect the environment,” she continued.

-“The Port of Oakland’s LEED Silver certification for its Terminal 2 Project at San Francisco Bay Oakland International Airport is an accomplishment that the entire community can be proud of, and an outstanding example of how green building practices make the most sense economically and environmentally,” said Rick Fedrizzi, President, CEO & Founding Chair, U.S. Green Building Council.
+“The Port of Oakland’s LEED Silver certification for its Terminal 2 Project at OAK is an accomplishment that the entire community can be proud of, and an outstanding example of how green building practices make the most sense economically and environmentally,” said Rick Fedrizzi, President, CEO & Founding Chair, U.S. Green Building Council.
 “By carrying the commitments made in the Port’s sustainability policies to the design and construction of Terminal 2, the project team has delivered a building that will yield benefits to the environment, the local community, and the Port’s bottom line over the life of the facility.”

 LEED Silver Certification of OAK’s Terminal 2 extension and renovation was based on a number of green design and construction features that positively impact the project itself and the broader community.
 These features include: